sjstore2/devsecops-presentation/PITCHME.md

 @ulend

 ---
-### Security need to provide requirements up front
+### Security need to provide requirements
 @ul[squares]
 - Configuration standards
 - Coding standards
 - Regulatory standards
 - Ideally in a format that isn't a 300 page document!
+- CIS Benchmarks (and linked tooling) can solve this.
 @ulend

 ---